Restrictions Applied to All Exhibit Types

 Alternative Exhibit Options

-All free standing displays should be single sided and should not contain moving parts that infringe upon neighboring exhibits.
+- Displays in these exhibit types must be free-standing, and all displays should be single sided and not contain moving parts that infringe upon neighboring exhibits.

-These exhibit types do not use pipe and drape to contain the area.
-There will be a small taped line either around the perimeter, or to mark the corners, of the space.
+- These exhibit types do not use pipe and drape to contain the area.
+There will be a taped line either around the perimeter or denoting the corners of the space.

 Pipe and Drape Booth Options